mahichodhary/Atlantis_Document/README.md

    # Repo ID's are of the form {VCS hostname}/{org}/{repo name}, ex. github.com/runatlantis/atlantis.

 -branch:
-# repo_config_file specifies which repo config file to use for this repo.By default, atlantis.yaml is used.
+# repo_config_file specifies which repo config file to use for this repo.

 repo_config_file:
   # repo_config_file specifies which repo config file to use for this repo.